 During the last presidential campaign in 2012, I was burning the midnight oil seven nights a week trying to advance the careers of the half dozen rock n’ roll bands I managed.
 It was during that time that one of my clients, Bill Kreutzmann from the Grateful Dead, first introduced me to cannabidiol, better known as CBD.
 He used it in a lotion to alleviate the tendonitis he had in his elbow after 50 years of drumming and raved over its efficacy.
 He explained to me that CBD was a compound derived from hemp, one of over 100 cannabinoids found in the plant.
 This revelation prompted me to do my own research and I soon learned this compound had therapeutic potential for a wide array of neurodegenerative diseases.
 In fact, as I soon discovered, the US government has held a patent on these cannabinoids as neuroprotectants and antioxidants since 2003 (Patent US6630507).
 I knew all I needed to know to leave my life as a music manager behind and dive in to the nascent hemp industry.

 In the years since, there’s been myriad of media stories about children and adults experiencing near miraculous results in controlling symptoms of neurological disorders through the use of CBD.
 We have also heard from a number of professional athletes who publicize their use of CBD to mitigate the physical and mental damage they incurred while performing in their high impact sports.
+Click here to buy this products now and change your life!
 The word is out now: CBD is helping to improve the quality of life for millions of people.

 It seems then, at least anecdotally, that CBD can provide therapeutic benefits for all walks of life; from musicians like Bill to military veterans to professional athletes, from infants to the elderly.
 One could argue this non-toxic, non-psychoactive compound could hold the key to the future of self-care and preventative maintenance for the masses.
 What then must we do to ensure the success of this exploding industry?